ChameleonCloud/docs/source/technical/complex.rst

 Parameters allow users to customize the template with necessary or optional values.
 For example, they can customize which Chameleon appliance they want to deploy, or which key pair to install.
 Default values can be provided with the ``default`` key, as well as constraints to ensure that only valid OpenStack resources can be selected.
-For example, ``custom_constraint: glance.image`` restricts the image selection to an available OpenStack image, while providing a pre-filled selection box in the web interface.
+For example, ``custom_constraint: glance.image`` restricts the image selection to an available OpenStack image, while providing a pre-filled selection box in the GUI.
 `More details about constraints <https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#parameter-constraints>`_ are available in the *Heat* documentation.

 Outputs